MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/mac-troubleshoot-mode.md

 ### Prerequisites

-- Supported version of macOS for Microsoft Defender for Endpoint on macOS.
+- Supported version of macOS for Microsoft Defender for Endpoint.
 - Microsoft Defender for Endpoint must be tenant-enrolled and active on the device.
 - Must have "Manage security settings in Security Center" permissions in Microsoft Defender for Endpoint.
 - Device must be actively running Microsoft Defender for Endpoint, version or later.